 - The 7 bonus documents ($40 Value) that includes the two free guides.

 - Over 110 pages of essential vocal mixing instruction, instantly available.

 - Plus, you can EMAIL me if you have questions or use the exclusive forum!

 My 30-Day ‘No Surprises’ Money Back Guarantee

-Audio Essentials for Mixing Vocals has everything you need to create great vocal mixes.
+The Complete Guide to Mixing Vocals has everything you need to create great vocal mixes.
 Additionally, you get the 7 bonuses including The Spoken Word Mixing Guide and the checklists and cheat sheets.
 The checklists alone will advance your vocal mixing.
 Get the guide today and I guarantee you’ll have better vocal mixes by next weekend.

 About the Author